For these Seattle dads, fatherhood brought unimaginable loss and unconditional love

 The family scene fits what Travis had always wanted.

-On the couple’s first date 12 years ago, he brought up fatherhood right away to Curtis: “I want to have kids, if you don’t, we should stop before we order dessert,” he recalled telling him.
+On the couple’s first date 12 years ago, he brought up fatherhood right away to Curtis: “I want to have kids; if you don’t, we should stop before we order dessert,” he recalled telling him.

 Curtis had never given the idea of kids much thought but he didn’t object, so they ordered dessert.